Using a CPAP Machine With Oxygen

 Oxygen concentrators turn ordinary air into oxygen-enriched air by removing nitrogen.
 Stationary oxygen concentrators are larger and heavier but offer a higher oxygen flow rate and are generally less expensive.
 Portable oxygen concentrators are smaller but deliver less oxygen and typically cost more.

-• Continuously produces oxygen-enriched air and does not need to be refilled
+• Continuously produces oxygen-enriched air and doesn't need to be refilled

 • May offer oxygen flow control features